|Nutritional Guidelines (per serving)|

-Unlike American-style barbecue sauces, traditional Chinese barbecue sauce (called char siu) doesn't contain tomatoes.
-It does, however, feature a lot of flavorful ingredients, including hoisin sauce, soy sauce, black bean paste, and Chinese five spice powder.
-This thick Cantonese sauce works perfectly on any grilled or smoked foods like pork tenderloin, pork spareribs, chicken, and turkey breast.
+Unlike American-style barbecue sauces, traditional Chinese barbecue sauce doesn't contain tomatoes.
+Hoisin sauce, soy sauce, black bean paste, and Chinese five-spice powder are what bring the flavor.
+This thick sauce is meant to be used on pork first, but we tried it on other meats and the result is finger-licking good.
+Any grilled or smoked foods, including spareribs, chicken, or turkey, turn out perfectly moist, sticky, and simply great.
 Like most barbecue sauces, char siu can burn easily because of the sugar content, so use it only at the end of cooking.

 Gather the ingredients.

 Combine all of the ingredients in a double boiler and mix well.